apache/druid/docs/operations/basic-cluster-tuning.md

 You can set the Coordinator heap to the same size as your Broker heap, or slightly smaller: both services have to process cluster-wide state and answer API requests about this state.

+#### Dynamic Configuration

+`percentOfSegmentsToConsiderPerMove`
+* The default value is 100.
+This means that the Coordinator will consider all segments when it is looking for a segment to move.
+The Coordinator makes a weighted choice, with segments on Servers with the least capacity being the most likely segments to be moved.
+  * This weighted selection strategy means that the segments on the servers who have the most available capacity are the least likely to be chosen.
+  * As the number of segments in the cluster increases, the probability of choosing the Nth segment to move decreases; where N is the last segment considered for moving.
+  * An admin can use this config to skip consideration of that Nth segment.
+* Instead of skipping a precise amount of segments, we skip a percentage of segments in the cluster.
+  * For example, with the value set to 25, only the first 25% of segments will be considered as a segment that can be moved.
+This 25% of segments will come from the servers that have the least available capacity.
+    * In this example, each time the Coordinator looks for a segment to move, it will consider 75% less segments than it did when the configuration was 100.
+On clusters with hundreds of thousands of segments, this can add up to meaningful coordination time savings.
+* General recommendations for this configuration:
+  * If you are not worried about the amount of time it takes your Coordinator to complete a full coordination cycle, you likely do not need to modify this config.
+  * If you are frustrated with how long the Coordinator takes to run a full coordination cycle, and you have set the Coordinator dynamic config `maxSegmentsToMove` to a value above 0 (the default is 5), setting this config to a non-default value can help shorten coordination time.
+    * The recommended starting point value is 66.
+It represents a meaningful decrease in the percentage of segments considered while also not being too aggressive (You will consider 1/3 fewer segments per move operation with this value).
+* The impact that modifying this config will have on your coordination time will be a function of how low you set the config value, the value for `maxSegmentsToMove` and the total number of segments in your cluster.
+  * If your cluster has a relatively small number of segments, or you choose to move few segments per coordination cycle, there may not be much savings to be had here.

 ### Overlord

 The main performance-related setting on the Overlord is the heap size.